johnamdickson/portfolio-project-1/README.md

   - Transition from Sign Up page to Thank You page tested by filling out form and then clicking submit.
   - Confirmation that the first name was parsed from URL also checked succesfully.
-  - THe active class styling was deselected in the nav menu as expected.
+  - The active class styling was deselected in the nav menu as expected.
+ - The home button worked as expected, returning the user to the home page.
-  - See GIF below showing Sign Up transition to Thank You page and presence of first name in thank you message.
+  - See GIF below showing Sign Up transition to Thank You page, presence of first name in thank you message and return to home page.

   ![Transition to Thank You Page](/assets/README-files/transition-to-thank-you-page.gif)